-Currently, the CDC estimates that while anyone can contract an STI, certain groups like young people as well as gay and bisexual men are at the greatest risk.2 Young people between the ages of 15-24 account for about half of all new STIs, even though they only make up 25% of the sexually experienced population.
-Young females are at a particular risk because of the serious long-term health consequences that an STI may have.3 For example, chlamydia left untreated in females can result in PID, or pelvic inflammatory disease, which can lead to infertility (the inability to bear a child.)
-Another example is the direct correlation that has been drawn between STIs and other illnesses; there are estimates of nearly 528,000 cases of cervical cancer caused by HPV per year.
-While females usually deal with the most severe long term effects of STIs, both males and females are at risk.
-For example, both sexes increase their chance of contracting HIV by nearly three times, simply by having an untreated case of herpes or syphilis.2
+The CDC estimates that, while anyone can contract an STI, certain groups such as young people or gay and bisexual males are at the greatest risk.2 Young people between the ages of 15-24 account for about half of all new STIs in the United States, and their care accounts for 26% of US healthcare system costs related to STIs.1 Young females are at a particular risk because of the serious long-term health consequences that an STI can create.3 For example, chlamydia left untreated in females can result in pelvic inflammatory disease (PID), which can sometimes lead to infertility (the inability to bear a child.)
+There are also many direct correlations that have been drawn between STIs and other illnesses, such as tumor-causing HPV, which is associated with nearly all cases of cervical cancer.4 While females may deal with more severe long-term effects of STIs, both males and females are at risk.
+Having an untreated case of herpes or syphilis can increase chances of contracting HIV by nearly three times, and this statistic is applicable to both males and females.2

-Other factors that increase the risk of contracting an STI include having sex with multiple partners and engaging in unprotected sex.
-The risk of acquiring an infection increases with the number of partners that a person interacts with.
+Other factors that increase the risk of contracting an STI include having sex with multiple partners and engaging in unprotected sex (sex without a barrier method of birth control, such as condoms).
+The risk of acquiring an infection increases with the number of partners that a person interacts with, especially if one is not using proper protection with those partners.
 This is because there is a risk of being exposed to both the current partner’s possible infections and all their previous partners’ infections as well.

-This includes hormonal birth control (e.g., the Pill, Depo-Provera, NuvaRing, Implanon, and Nexplanon), and other forms of pregnancy prevention like spermicide.
-Because hormonal birth control does not protect against STIs, male latex condoms are one of the most highly effective methods of preventing STI transmission because they serve as barriers to STIs passed through genital secretions.
+Hormonal birth control methods (e.g., the Pill, Depo-Provera, NuvaRing, Implanon, and Nexplanon) and other forms of pregnancy prevention like spermicide do not protect against STIs.
+Male latex condoms are one of the most effective methods of preventing STI transmission because they serve as a barrier to STIs passed through genital secretions.
 Condoms are also relatively inexpensive and accessible.
-Other options include dental dams, which protect from STIs during oral sex, and female condoms, which may give females some shared responsibility and added peace of mind during sexual activity.1 The best way to be safe during sexual interactions is to communicate with a partner and discuss the importance of getting tested, using protection, and practicing safe sex.
-Approaching this subject beforehand can ensure a partner’s comfort and safety in this situation.
-Remember, “safe sex is great sex,” so taking the necessary precautions to protect each sexually active partner will result in a better, more pleasurable experience.
+Other barrier methods include dental dams, which protect from STIs during oral sex, and female condoms, which may give females a sense of shared responsibility and added peace of mind during sexual activity.6 The best way to be safe during sexual interactions is to communicate with a partner prior to any sexual activity and to discuss the importance of getting tested, using protection, and practicing safe sex.
+Approaching this subject beforehand can ensure all partners’ comfort and safety in the situation.
+Remember, “safe sex is great sex,” so taking the necessary precautions to protect each sexually-active partner can result in a better, more pleasurable experience.